White Dental Fillings or Composite Restorations

 Composite dental fillings consist of a resin matrix with filler particles.
-The resin is the liquid component that hardens with time by chemical reaction.
+The resin is the liquid component that hardens over time by either chemical or light reaction, or by a combination of both.
 The filler particles are made from solid substances such as glass or pieces of set resin.

 This dental filling material is then bonded to your remaining tooth structure.
 An advantage of using white or composite dental fillings is that the tooth/composite bond supports the remaining tooth structure, which deters breakages and allows us to keep more of the natural tooth structure intact.

 Here at Haberfield Dental Practice, we believe in conservative dentistry.
 The more natural tooth structure you keep the better teeth you’ll have in the future.

 White or composite dental fillings may be used for a variety of reasons:

 - To close spaces between the front teeth

 - To improve your smile

 - To change the colour, shape and structure of a tooth

 - To fix a broken tooth

 - To replace grey amalgam fillings in the front or back teeth